Citrus-Software/tangerine-docs/docs/developer/api.md

   </TabItem>
 </Tabs>

-# Tags
+## Tags

-Tags allow you to group elements of your hierarchy to access them quickly.
+Tags allow you to group elements in your hierarchy for quick access.
-Use them as a selection for different purpose such as [baking with tags](usecase/#bake tag for alembic) Tangerine uses it for example for UI fast selection.
+They can be used for various purposes, such as [baking with tags](usecase/#bake-tag-for-alembic).
+For example, Tangerine uses tags to enable fast selection in the UI.

 ```python
 from tang_core.document.get_document import get_document